What we do

-In association with our partners everyone who comes for a shower gets a meal token for lunch from The Service dining room, lunch on Saturdays served by Ladles of Love and Sundays by RPJ Helping Hands as well as a warm bowl of porridge on Thursdays.
+In association with our partners everyone who comes for a shower gets a meal token for lunch from The Service dining room, lunch on Saturdays served by Ladles of fake rolex logo Love and Sundays by RPJ Helping Hands as well as a warm bowl of porridge on Thursdays.
 We serve breakfast on Wednesdays.

 Social care through trained social workers.